Curriculum at Fox Hill

 Highly skilled subject leaders have designed progressive curriculum maps which ensure children gain the key knowledge and skills In every subject.
 Our knowledgeable and skillful teachers ensure that every child is included in all subjects by ensuring their needs are met in the classroom.

 Each theme is carefully structured so that each year group has:

-Please see below our curriculum maps and curriculum year group information.
+Please see below our curriculum newsletters, subject and year group information.

 The impact of the Fox Hill Curriculum is considered through a range of formative and summative assessments, tailored to each subject area.
 Formative assessment underpins every lesson at Fox Hill; teachers assess pupil progress within and between lessons through a variety of questioning techniques.
 Feedback is given in the moment in order for children to review their learning and make progress within lessons.
 This style of formative assessment which is also referred to as ‘Responsive Teaching’ during lessons also informs teachers' planning and helps to identify the next steps in the learning process.

 National summative assessments take place at the end of each key stage in Reception, Year 2 and Year 6, in addition to the Phonics Screening in Year 1 and the Multiplication Tables Check in Year 4.
 The results of these assessments show the standard of achievement at Fox Hill, which can be compared to national figures.